 registration.

-or ANC counts (including retinoids): must not have received within 7 days prior to
+platelet or ANC counts (including retinoids): must not have received within 7

-whichever is longer, but no longer than 30 days (with recovery of any associated
+half-lives whichever is longer, but no longer than 30 days (with recovery of

 5. Radiation: must not have received small port radiation within 7 days prior to